-Walk Vicksburg's most haunted locations.
-13 stops, self-guided.
-3 stops free.
+Walk Vicksburg's self-guided ghost tour.
+13 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 Once a bustling center of justice in the mid-19th century, this courthouse witnessed the trials and tribulations of a community torn apart by war.
 The...